 Next, we visited Bowers Harbor Vineyards and the entrance was full of vines that made it scenic in it’s own way.

 There was a bit of a crowd inside so we stood in line to approach the bar.
 While waiting, we admired the photos of the family’s vineyard dogs and learned this location was also dog friendly.
 Many of the wines are named after the vineyard dogs which I just loved.
-We are planning or next pup to be named Cooper, and this winery has a Cooper white wine after their Bernese Mountain dog so I had to try it.
+We are planning or next pup to be named Cooper, and this winery has a Cooper white wine named after their Bernese Mountain dog so I had to try it.
 The wine was little dry for my taste, however, drawn to the name, I truly appreciate how fond this winery is of their canines.

 This winery offered several hard ciders as well which I was eager to experience.
 The Cherry Apple was especially delicious and I almost took a growler home with us.